Aaron-d-k/Aaron-d-k.github.io/content/posts/ising-ca-part-2.md

 The interface basically consists of a row of cells that can carry energy both in the form of HPP energy packets and Ising bond energy.
 The big picture idea behind its evolution is very simple: In every step where it is active, it interconverts energy between its Ising form and its gas form.
 I've tried to make this visible through the icons given to each state.
 The only problem is that we must respect the chessboard update pattern and reversibilty and all the conservation laws.

-To do this more easily, I imagined every step of the CA as consisting of two substeps:
+Proving this manually for every CA transition rule is not easy as there will be a lot of states because the two CAs have pretty different ways of energy conservation, and this means it is not straigtforward for the interface to conserve energy.
+Hence, to simplify matters, I decided to divide every step of the CA into two substeps:
 - Energy movement
 - State permutation